carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 > ## Software
 >
 > Without changing any hyperparameter settings, look at the Data Plot.
 {: .checklist}

+> ## Conceptual Questions
+>
+> What is the decision boundary?
+>
+{: .challenge}

+If we look at the Data Plot, the decision boundaries are rectangular.

 > ## Think-Pair-Share
 >